CREDIT COUNSELING SERVICES. . .

 2. Depending upon the loan program, a designated amount of time must elapse

-of time from discharge is two years, for Fannie Mae/Freddie Mac loans the time
+loans, the period of time from discharge is two years, for Fannie Mae/Freddie

-period is four years.
-Lenders require the borrower to have "restored"
+Mac loans the time period is four years.
+Lenders require the borrower to have

-credit report must demonstrate one's ability to handle credit with no blemishes
+all situations, the credit report must demonstrate one's ability to handle

-on any accounts after the discharge date.
-Until recently there were sub-prime or "niche"
+credit with no blemishes on any accounts after the discharge date.

 3. Often enrollment in a consumer credit counseling program requires the